CS

 Who Should Buy Which?

-Buy the MG IM5 if: You want the lower entry price, prioritise performance, need more boot space, value a longer warranty, or prefer MG's approach to design and ownership experience.
+Buy the MG IM5 if: You want the lower entry price, prioritise performance, need more boot space, or prefer MG's approach to design and ownership experience.

 Buy the Hyundai IONIQ 6 if: You or prefer Hyundai's approach to design and ownership experience.